Questions and Answers

 Planning for recovery begins in the very early stages of an emergency response, and this will form part of the Inquiry’s investigations.
 However, the recovery is anticipated to continue in the medium to long term beyond the Inquiry’s timeframes.

-What will the Inquiry do?
+What did the Inquiry do?

-The Inquiry will be asked to focus on whether:
+The Inquiry focused on whether:

 - the readiness activities and response to the North Island severe weather events operated as anticipated under current emergency management system design;